edison12a/portal_glance_api/README.rst

 Description
 ---
-Code for the rest api layer running onto of glance database
+Code for the rest api layer running onto of glance database.

+NOT USABLE

 Code Examples
 ---